 # 5 – No More Mister Nice Guy

 The Billion Dollar Babies album delivered great music to Alice Cooper fans.
 The Single “No More, Mr. Nice Guy,” was both a commercial and critical success.
 Fans loved the song and critics applauded the album as the best of the band’s career.
 The song reached No.25 on the U.S Billboard Hot 100 singles charts in 1973.
 From a band that made a living churning out anthem after anthem, “No More Mister Nice Guy,” was one of their best.

 It was sheer joy to find this old video of Alice Cooper performing the song “Elected.”
 The entire aspect of the video story itself was completely ahead of its time.
 Fittingly, that was the true essence of Alice Cooper.
 The group was way ahead of their time in the early seventies.
 But the progressive nature of the group would have meant nothing if the songs weren’t great.

 I first heard this song when I was in middle school in the early nineteen seventies.
 Let me tell you, this song was BIG when it was first released.
 Kids all around the world sang this song at the top of their lungs when that school bell rang on the last day of school.
 Students and even teachers have been singing it ever since.
 There are songs that become anthems and there are songs that become part of mainstream culture for a short period of time.
 Alice Cooper’s “Schools Out,” song became a cultural anthem that will last forever.

 Few songs achieve the level of cultural success that Alice Cooper’s “Schools Out,” song has achieved.
-If we were to pick the most importance Alice Cooper song as far as cultural impact and popularity, than “School’s Out,” would easily win.
-For the most part it tops most other lists and we really would not put up that much of an argument against it.
+If we were to pick the most important Alice Cooper song as far as cultural impact and popularity, then “School’s Out,” would easily win.
+For the most part, it tops most other lists and we really would not put up that much of an argument against it.